 It not just the structure of the building that is in danger from termite attack but also much of the contents of the building.

 Termites eat plant material (commonly wood) as a source of cellulose.
 Cellulose forms the structure of plant tissues.
-For example cellulose comprises about 50% of wood and 90% of cotton fibres.
+For example, cellulose comprises about 50% of wood and 90% of cotton fibers.
 Cellulose is a polymer (long chain) of thousands of glucose (sugar) molecules.

 Termites cannot digest cellulose.
 Termites must rely on micro-organisms (bacteria and protozoa) in their intestines (gut) to actually digest the cellulose and release the sugars.
 In this respect, the digestion system of termites is similar to that of the cow.